swcarpentry/shell-novice/_episodes/02-filedir.md

 {: .bash}

-These commands will move us from our home directory onto our Desktop, then into the `data-shell` directory, then into the `data` directory.  `cd` doesn't print anything, but if we run `pwd` after it, we can see that we are now in `/Users/nelle/Desktop/data-shell/data`.
+These commands will move us from our home directory onto our Desktop, then into the `data-shell` directory, then into the `data` directory.
+You will notice that `cd` doesn't print anything.
+This is normal.
+Many linux commands will not output anything to the screen when successfully executed.
+But if we run `pwd` after it, we can see that we are now in `/Users/nelle/Desktop/data-shell/data`.
 If we run `ls` without arguments now, it lists the contents of `/Users/nelle/Desktop/data-shell/data`,